 Why Condensing Furnaces Are More Expensive

-The majority of variable-speed furnaces are condensing furnaces, although a handful are available in non-condensing models with lower AFUE ratings.
+Most variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
 In order for a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

-Do Variable-Speed Furnaces Run Nonstop?
+Do Variable-Speed Furnaces Run All the Time?

 Guide to Two-Stage Furnaces